-The Airway/Tracheal Program in Mass General's Division of Thoracic Surgery treats a wide range of airway and tracheal conditions.
+The Airway/Tracheal Program in the Division of Thoracic Surgery at Massachusetts General Hospital provides specialized care for a wide range of airway and tracheal conditions.

 - Phone: 617-726-6826

 Patients may be referred to us by physicians treating an underlying condition that has created the airway/tracheal issue, such as cancer or an airway obstruction caused by benign disease.
-We offer surgical options for patients with airway obstructions caused by benign disease or as a side effect of treatment for cancer.
+We offer surgical options for patients with airway obstructions caused by benign disease or cancer.

 Among the tracheal disorders we treat are various forms of stenosis (abnormal narrowing of the airway), including: